Medieval renaissances: Carolingian Renaissance (8th and 9th centuries)

-Art historian Kenneth Clark was of the view that by means of the Carolingian Renaissance, Western civilization survived by the skin of its teeth.
-The use of the term renaissance to describe this period is contested due to the majority of changes brought about by this period being confined almost entirely to the clergy, and due to the period lacking the wide-ranging social movements of the later Italian Renaissance.
-Instead of being a rebirth of new cultural movements, the period was more an attempt to recreate the previous culture of the Roman Empire.
-The Carolingian Renaissance in retrospect also has some of the character of a false dawn, in that its cultural gains were largely dissipated within a couple of generations, a perception voiced by Walahfrid Strabo (died 849), in his introduction to Einhard's Life of Charlemagne.
+While a substantial portion of the classical corpus that it is possessed today owes its survival to the copies produced by Carolingian scribes, the use of the term renaissance to describe this period is contested because its aims and output differ markedly from those of the 15th- and 16th-century Renaissance.
+The Carolingian project was a top-down initiative, driven by royal patronage and executed by literate elites who trained and served in ecclesiastical institutions, in contrast to the wide-ranging social movements of the later Italian Renaissance.
+Earlier scholarship sometimes portrayed the Carolingian period as an attempt to recreate the previous culture of the Roman Empire, motivated by humanist and antiquarian interests.
+More recent historiography, however, tends to view the Carolingian Renaissance primarily as a religious reform project.
+Rather than a pure revival, Carolingian scholars described their engagement with classical learning as correctio.
+This notion of correctio, combined with pragmatic concerns, aimed to "correct" and transform older knowledge into something useful and suitable for a newly unified Christian society—society whose salvation Charlemagne, as its ruler, felt personally responsible for.

 Similar processes occurred in Southeast Europe with the Christianization of Bulgaria and the introduction liturgy in Old Bulgarian language and the Cyrillic script created in Bulgaria few years before the reign of Simeon I of Bulgaria, during the reign of his father Boris I of Bulgaria.
 Clement of Ohrid and Naum of Preslav created (or rather compiled) the new alphabet which was called Cyrillic and was declared the official alphabet in Bulgaria in 893.
 The Old Church Slavonic language was declared as official in the same year.
 In the following centuries the liturgy in Bulgarian language and the alphabet were adopted by many other Slavic peoples and counties.
 The Golden Age of medieval Bulgarian culture is the period of the Bulgarian cultural prosperity during the reign of emperor Simeon I the Great (889—927).
 The term was coined by Spiridon Palauzov in the mid 19th century.
 During this period there was an increase of literature, writing, arts, architecture and liturgical reforms.